hardisj/erinsaudiocorner/content/english/loudspeakers/Kef_Reference_1_Meta.md

 <img alt="" border="0" src="https://www.paypal.com/en_US/i/scr/pixel.gif" width="1" height="1" />
 </form>

 Or using my product affiliate link below to buy this speaker or *anything* they sell that you want to try out (I'd suggest maybe going with the "anything else" part).
 This will earn me a small commission at no additional cost to you.
-You can use these links anytime; now or in the future.
+You can use these links anytime, now or in the future.
 <br>
 * [Audio Advice](https://www.audioadvice.com/?referral=erins-audio-corner&b=3)
 <br>